 Bernardsville Farmers Market

-Go inside the train station to find vendors featuring homemade bakery goods, cheeses, local meat purveyors, nuts and produce at this market that’s an offshoot of the popular summer one.
+The market has moved to the train station parking lot.
+You’ll find vendors featuring homemade bakery goods, cheeses, local meat purveyors, nuts, and produce at this market that’s an offshoot of the popular summer one.

 Princeton Farmers Market

-Located inside the gymnasium at the YMCA, this market offers the best of local, including seasonal organic produce, free-range beef, poultry, pork, eggs, cheese, pickles, honey, baked goods, linens, nut butter, and more.
+Located outside at a temporary location due to COVID-19, this market offers the best of local, including seasonal organic produce, free-range beef, poultry, pork, eggs, cheese, pickles, honey, baked goods, linens, nut butter, and more.